Emy/crim/README.md

 - `owify [text]`: Provides the user with an specified text having "owo's" throughout phrases.
 - `8ball`: Provides the user answers for yes/no questions.

+### Music Commands
+- `loop`: Turn on/off the loop of the currently playing track.
+- `nowplaying`: Show information about the currently playing track.
+- `pause`: Pause / resume the song playback.
+- `play`: Play a song from youtube.
+- `queue`: Show the current queue of the current session.
+- `resume`: Resume the song playback.
+- `skip`: Skip the currently playing track.
+- `stop`: Stop the current session and flush the queue.
+- `volume`: Adjust the playback volume.
+(Limit: 1% - 200%)

 ## Implementation
 Implementing Filo into your Discord server is easy to do.
 Before you start, here are things you will need: